raffa-dev/vocabby_da/README.md

 # Vocabby
 This is a vocabulary learning tool, which analyses the vocabulary structure in text and creates learning activities on the fly.
-This provides freedom for the learner who has some basic skills in English and wants to improve their vocabulary to learn words from their targeted area.
+This version is an adapted one, for the original one please refer to https://github.com/HaemanthSP/Vocabby.
+This adaption works on German texts and enables the learner to analyze domain-specific texts.
+Additionally the domain can be stated which changes the word vectors used in the process.

+# Add Domain Vocabular

+To add domain vocabular, navigate to Vocabby --> backend --> models and edit the domain_to_filenames.txt to map a keyword to the filename which it should refer to.

+To create adapted models refer to the TrainModels directory

 # Clone repo
 ```bash